 Grain-Free No-Bake Homemade Protein Bars

-- 2 cups nuts (preferably soaked)
+- 2 cups nuts (preferably soaked and dried)

 - 1/2 cup flax meal (flax seeds ground in a blender or spice grinder)